Radien-attje

-Radien-attje, Jubmel, Maylmen Olmai, Vearalden Olmai or Waralden Olmai is the superior or celestial deity of the Sami.
+Radien-attje, Jubmel, Maylmen Olmai, Vearalden Olmai or Waralden Olmai is a celestial deity of the Sami.
 He is also called Jubmel or Ibmel, a parallel to the Finnish Jumala (god).

-The superior deity is the ruler of the Cosmos.
-In his honour, the Sami erect a sacrificial pole every autumn, symbolizing the world-pillar, which is considered as a connection the World to the firmament.
-The pillar reached from the centre of the Earth to the fix point on the firmament - the Pole star.
-The superior deity is also the "giver of life" and is considered the god of fertility.
+He is the ruler of the Cosmos.
+In his honour, the Sami erect a sacrificial pole every autumn, symbolizing the world pillar, which is considered as a connection the World to the firmament.
+The pillar reached from the centre of the Earth to the fix point on the firmament—the Pole star.
+He is also the "giver of life" and is considered the god of fertility.